Dr-Salcedo/world_health_organization_mental_health_resource_study/README.md

 For our second hypothesis, we calculated a Cohen's D of 0.284, demonstrating a signficant (p=0.00), albeit small, relationship beteewn a country's male suicide rate and available mental healthcare providers.

-Upon graphing the low resource and high resource groups, we observed a higher mean distribution of male suicide rates in high resource countries and a lower mean distribution of male suicide rates in low resource country.
+Upon graphing the low resource and high resource groups, we observed a higher mean distribution of male suicide rates in high resource countries and a lower mean distribution of male suicide rates in low resource countries.

 For our third hypothesis, we calculated a Cohen's D of 0.266, demonstrating a signficant (p=0.00), albeit small, relationship beteewn a country's female suicide rate and available mental healthcare providers.